captn3m0/codechef/_problems/medium/INSOMA3.md

 ### Input

 Line 1: N – The size of the array.
-1 <= N <= 10^5
+1 &lt;= N &lt;= 10^5

-Line 2: N integers denoting the heights of the various buildings in order of their locations on the street. />
+Line 2: N integers denoting the heights of the various buildings in order of their locations on the street.

 ### Output